the-nelb/2022stemConference/s-t-e-m.md

+###### Summary
+- *Technology* is the output
+- *Engineering* is covered in the Technologies curriculum
+---
+STEM:
+- builds on existing science/maths study; it doesn't replace it
+- is about *using* science/maths skills, not *building* them
+- is about *solving problems*
+- can be developed across the school curriculum

 *While often associated with the university sector, the report [Australia’s STEM Workforce](https://www.chiefscientist.gov.au/news-and-media/2020-australias-stem-workforce-report), released by the Office of the Chief Scientist on Australia’s STEM workforce shows that the vocational education and training (VET) sector provides more than two thirds of Australia’s STEM workforce.*

 &mdash; [Australian Industry and Skills Committee (Mar '22)](https://nationalindustryinsights.aisc.net.au/national/stem-skills)